rickosborne/cascades/md/03-0-3-after-service.md

 In truth, I wasn't in the mood to go back to studying, but it wasn't worth discussing.
 These overnighters could go either way.
-Most any other flight would find me doing most of the flight work, as I almost always had less seniority than any of the other crew.
+Most other flights would find me doing the bulk of the flight work, as I almost always had less seniority than any of the other crew.
 Overnighters, however, were boring beyond belief.
 For the next six hours or so, only a handful of passengers would be awake at any time, and their demands on the cabin crew would be minimal.
 If Terry wanted something to do to pass the time, that was his right.

-In minutes I was buried back into Chapter 13, of something like 40.
+In minutes, I was buried back into Chapter 13, of something like 40.
 We weren't going to get through the entire book this semester, as the next course would cover the second half.
 At least that's what the clerk in the bookstore had said to calm me down when I'd gotten emotional and loud about textbook prices.
-I was a little behind—the final exam was in two weeks and I was supposed to have everything up to Chapter 20 under my belt.
+I was a little behind—the final exam was in two weeks, and I was supposed to have everything up to Chapter 20 under my belt.
-The holidays had been good for my wallet with extra lines that no one else had wanted, but that extra flight time had meant less study time.
+The holidays had been good for my wallet with extra lines that no one else had wanted, but that added flight time had meant less study time.

 Chapter 13 of "Algorithms and Architecture" was about caching, the idea that you could make the trade-off to use some fast but expensive memory to hold data that might be requested from slower but cheaper hard disk drives.
 Caching seemed to me like something of a dark art: there was no way to guess exactly which data might be requested more often than others, making the most sense to cache, and which would just waste precious cache space.